-Presiding Judge Phipps earned a B.A. degree, with a major in Political Science, in 1964 from Morehouse College.
+Chief Judge Phipps earned a B.A. degree, with a major in Political Science, from Morehouse College.
 He has traveled extensively in Europe and Asia and taught English at Thammasatt University and private schools in Bangkok, Thailand.
-In 1971, he earned a Juris Doctor degree from Case Western Reserve University School of Law in Cleveland, Ohio, where he served as an editor of the Law Review.
-Presiding Judge Phipps was awarded a Master of Laws in the Judicial Process from the University of Virginia School of Law in 2004.
+He earned a Juris Doctor degree from Case Western Reserve University School of Law in Cleveland, Ohio, where he served as an editor of the Law Review.
+Chief Judge Phipps was awarded a Master of Laws in the Judicial Process from the University of Virginia School of Law.

-Presiding Judge Phipps returned to Albany, Georgia in 1971 to join the general law practice of C.B.
+Chief Judge Phipps returned to Albany, Georgia in 1971 to join the general law practice of C.B.
 King.
 The firm emphasized civil rights litigation, including school desegregation, voting rights, jury discrimination, student rights, police brutality and discriminatory employment practices.
-From 1983 to 1995 Presiding Judge Phipps engaged in the solo practice of law.
+From 1983 to 1995, Chief Judge Phipps engaged in the solo practice of law.

-In 1980, Presiding Judge Phipps was appointed part-time Magistrate and Associate Judge of the Dougherty County State Court, where he served eight years.
-In 1988, he was appointed to the Dougherty Circuit Juvenile Court, where he served as judge for seven years.
-Governor Zell Miller appointed him Judge of the Dougherty Circuit Superior Court in 1995, and he was elected to a four-year term in 1996.
-Governor Roy Barnes appointed him to the Court of Appeals of Georgia on July 12, 1999, and he was elected statewide to serve six-year terms in November 2000, 2006, and 2012.
-In April 2010 he became a Presiding Judge of the Court of Appeals.
+Chief Judge Phipps served for eight years as part time Magistrate and Associate Judge of the Dougherty County State Court.
+He served as judge of the Dougherty County Juvenile Court for seven years.
+Governor Zell Miller appointed him Judge of the Dougherty Circuit Superior Court in 1995, and after being elected to a four year term he served in that court until Governor Roy Barnes appointed him to the Court of Appeals of Georgia in July 1999.
+He has been elected statewide to serve three six year terms on the Court of Appeals.
+In 2010 he became a Presiding Judge of the Court and on July 1, 2013 he became the Chief Judge of the Court of Appeals.

-In 2006, the State Bar of Georgia recognized him with the Justice Robert Benham Award for Community Service.
-In 2007 he was inducted into the Society of Benchers of Case Western Reserve School of Law.
-Presiding Judge Phipps's Commencement Address to the Class of 2007 of Case Western Reserve School of Law, "Lawyers - the Guardians of Truth and Justice," is published at 58 Case Western Reserve Law Review 483 (2008).
+Chief Judge Phipps received The Nestor Award from the Georgia Legal History Foundation in March 2014 "for a lifetime of distinguished service as a wise and honest Counselor and Mentor to the Bench and Bar."
+The State Bar of Georgia has recognized Chief Judge Phipps with the Justice Robert Benham Award for Community Service.
+He has been inducted into the Society of Benchers of Case Western Reserve School of Law.
+Chief Judge Phipps's Commencement Address to the Class of 2007 of Case Western Reserve School of Law, "Lawyers - the Guardians of Truth and Justice," is published at 58 Case Western Reserve Law Review 483 (2008).